-If your Audi trunk that won’t stay up?
-The problem may be the support if your Audi trunk lid doesn’t stay open or closes automatically the problem may be the supports.
+Have troubles with your Audi trunk that won’t stay up?
+The problem may be the support if your Audi trunk lid doesn’t stay open or closes automatically.
 They are gas-filled struts that can wear out over time.
 Learn how to fix it by following the procedures below.

-- Liftgate stays open for a few seconds then shuts
+- The liftgate stays open for a few seconds, then shuts.

-- Trunk won't stay open by itself anymore
+- The trunk won’t stay open by itself anymore.

 - Trunk closes automatically